sdrohan/processing-for-ty/topic04/talk-1/a-processing-conditional-statements.md

 Conditional Statements

-We will learn how to write conditional statements (if statements) and boolean expressions in Java.
-We will also learn about logical operators.
+We will learn how to write conditional statements (if statements) that use boolean expressions.
+We will also learn about relational and logical operators.